-The financial statements have been prepared on a going concern basis which the Directors consider to be appropriate for the following reasons.
+The financial statements have been prepared on a going concern basis which the Directors consider to be appropriate for the following reasons:

-The Directors have prepared cash flow forecasts for a period of 12 months from the date of approval of these financial statements which indicate that, taking account of reasonably possible downsides, the Company will have sufficient funds, through funding from its immediate parent, Legal and General Assurance Society Limited ("LGAS"), to meet its liabilities as they fall due for that period.
+The Directors have prepared cash flow forecasts for a period of 12 months from the date of approval of these financial statements which indicate that, taking account of reasonably possible downsides, the Company will have sufficient funds to meet its liabilities as they fall due for that period.

-LGAS has indicated its intention to continue to make available such funds as are needed by the Company for the period covered by the forecasts.
-As with any Company placing reliance on other group entities for financial support, the Directors acknowledge that there can be no certainty that this support will continue although, at the date of approval of these financial statements, they have no reason to believe that it will not do so.
-The Directors have considered plausible downsides which may impact the ability of LGAS to provide continued funding and have a reasonable expectation that the parent company has sufficient capital resources to meet funding commitments.
+The Directors of Legal & General Capital Investments Limited, who have an indirect shareholding in the Company, have confirmed their intention to provide the financial means that are sufficient to enable the Company to fulfil its present and future obligations should this be required.
+As with any company placing reliance on other group entities for financial support, the Directors acknowledge that there can be no certainty that this support will continue although, at the date of approval of these financial statements, they have no reason to believe that it will not do so.